w3f/polkadot-wiki/docs/learn/learn-opengov.md

 1. Navigate to the [referenda tab](https://polkadot.js.org/apps/#/referenda)
 2. Click the `Delegate` icon in the top-right corner
    ![Delegate Window](./../assets/governance/Delegate-Window-Kusama.png)
-3. Ensure the `using the selected account` field lists the account you wish to apply delegation to
+3. Ensure the `delegate from account` field lists the account you wish to apply delegation over
-4. Select `convictionVoting` from the `submit the following extrinsic` dropdown
-5. Next, select the appropriate `submission track` that you wish to delegate (or select the option `apply delegation to all tracks`)
+4. Next, select the appropriate `submission track` that you wish to delegate (or select the option `apply delegation to all tracks`)

    - `0` - Root